Aliviahhilliard/HTML-Refactor/MYREADME.md

 - Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
 - Repository contains multiple descriptive commit messages.
 - Repository contains quality README file with description, screenshot, and link to deployed application.

-## Getting Started

-Instructions on how to clone and run the project locally.

-## Usage

-Instructions on how to use the application.

-## Credits

-Credits for any resources or tutorials used in the project.

-## License

-Add license if applicable.